cdap-guides/cdap-kafka-ingest-guide/README.md

 ```

 The `KafkaSubFlowlet` makes use of the `Kafka08ConsumerFlowlet` that is
-available in the `cdap-packs-kafka` library:
+available in the `cdap-kafka-pack` library:

 ```java
 public class KafkaSubFlowlet extends Kafka08ConsumerFlowlet<byte[], String> {